Facing huge inventory, Target cuts vendor orders, prices

 Associated Press

-Target is canceling orders from suppliers, particularly for home goods and clothing, and it’s slashing prices to clear out amassed inventory ahead of the critical fall and holiday shopping seasons.

-The actions comes after a pronounced spending shift by Americans, from investments in their homes, to money spent on travel, nights out for dinner and dressier clothes, a change that arrived much faster than major retailers had anticipated.
+The actions, announced Tuesday, come after a pronounced spending shift by Americans, from investments in their homes to money spent on experiences like travel and nights out for dinner and other pre-pandemic routines.
+Shoppers are also focusing more on non-discretionary items like groceries as inflation makes them more selective.
+That’s a change that arrived much faster than major retailers had anticipated.

-The speed at which Americans pivoted away from pandemic spending was laid bare in the most recent quarterly financial filings from a number of major retailers.
-Target reported last month its profit for the fiscal first quarter tumbled 52% compared with the same period last year.
-Sales of big TVs and appliances that Americans loaded up on during the pandemic have faded, leaving Target with a bloated inventory that it said must be marked down to sell.
+Other retailers including Macy’s, Kohl’s and Walmart cited rising inventories when they reported their quarterly earnings results last month.
+Walmart said at its annual shareholders’ meeting on Friday that 20% of its elevated inventory were items the company wishes it never had.

 Target declined to give a dollar amount of merchandise orders that are being canceled and depths of the discounts.